Powered by SchoolDash

 Linnell Building, Osborne Street, Burton-on-Trent DE15 0JL

-Particular strengths include Admissions.
-Relative weaknesses include Attendance and Attainment.
+Particular strengths include Admissions, Disadvantaged pupils, Progress and Sixth form.
+Relative weaknesses include Finances and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.